 For purposes of Management's Discussion, all net earnings per share attributable to Kirby common stockholders are "diluted earnings per share."
-The weighted average number of common shares outstanding applicable to diluted earnings per share for 2018, 2017 and 2016 were 59,689,000, 55,361,000 and 53,512,000, respectively.
-The increase in the weighted average number of common shares for 2018 compared with 2017 and 2016 primarily reflects the issuance of 5,696,259 shares of common stock associated with the acquisition of S&S on September 13, 2017 and the issuance of restricted stock and the exercise of stock options.
+The weighted average number of common shares outstanding applicable to diluted earnings per share for 2019, 2018 and 2017 were 59,909,000, 59,689,000 and 55,361,000, respectively.
+The increase in the weighted average number of common shares for 2019 compared with 2018 primarily reflects the issuance of restricted stock and restricted stock units ("RSUs") and the exercise of stock options.
+The increase in the weighted average number of common shares for 2018 compared with 2017 primarily reflects the issuance of 5,696,259 shares of common stock associated with the acquisition of S&S on September 13, 2017 and the issuance of restricted stock and RSUs and the exercise of stock options.